x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 This section describes best practices for improving network performance during migration.
 The discussion is general because the biggest impact on network performance during migration is related to third-party hardware and Internet service providers (ISPs).

 Use the Exchange Analyzer to get a deeper understanding of your network connectivity with Office 365.
 To run the Exchange Analyzer tests in [Support and Recovery Assistant](https://diagnostics.office.com/), go to Advanced Diagnostics \> Exchange Online \> Check Exchange Online network connectivity \> Yes.
-Read [Fix Outlook and Office 365 issues with Support and Recovery Assistant for Office 365](https://support.office.com/article/12cd632c-d672-4782-b0ce-beb82b511525) to learn more about Support and Recovery Assistant.
+Read [About the Microsoft Support and Recovery Assistant](https://support.office.com/article/e90bb691-c2a7-4697-a94f-88836856c72f) to learn more about Support and Recovery Assistant.

 |**Factor**|**Description**|**Best practices**|
 |:-----|:-----|:-----|